Holiday Packages in France

 Road Trip in the French Riviera

 In the south of France, you can experience another hot spot, the French Riviera.
 It is a series of towns and cities along the Mediterranean Sea with some incredible beaches and nice weather year round.
-Nice is the largest city in the region.
+Nice is the largest city in the south region.
 It offers a beautiful beach and an exciting Old Town.
 Cannes, Antibes, and Saint Tropez are popular resort towns that are known for their beaches.
 Eze is a medieval village located on a mountain with a view over the Mediterranean.
 At the end of the French Riviera, you can visit Monaco.
 Monaco is a small city that is technically its own country and offers lots of glitz and glamour.
 The best way to experience the French Riviera is to rent a car or a Vespa and make your way from one town to the next.

 Museum Hop in Paris